-LIVE RECORDING NOW AVAILABLE
+A LIVE RECORDING

 Last October, VOX Cape Town joined forces with Stadskoor Tygerberg and Cantique Chamber Choir to present Karl Jenkins’s choral and orchestral masterpiece in the magnificent acoustic of St George’s Cathedral.
 Click here to read and see more about this special performance.

 Thanks to the generous support of the team at CapeTown Sound, the live recording of this performance is now available as a limited-edition physical CD.
 It may be purchased directly from us via firstname.lastname@example.org and also from Peter Kramer at Classics4U.
 Unfortunately, copyright restrictions prevent this recording from being published online.

 Inspired by ancient modes and instruments from the Middle East, this eclectic work, written in 2001, gives fresh expression and intensity to the timeless 13th-century “Stabat Mater” text.
 Three choirs and a host of top instrumentalists came together in 2018 in the magnificent acoustic of St George’s Cathedral, replete with atmospheric lighting, to present this choral and orchestral journey to solace.
 The disc also includes, as a bonus track, a listening guide based on the pre-performance talk.

 1. Cantus Lacrimosus (13th-Century Latin)

 At the cross her station keeping, stood the mournful Mother weeping, close to Jesus to the last.

 2. Incantation (13th-Century Latin)